 4. Check that there is a bathtub sewn-in groundsheet

-A sewn-in groundsheet is one that is attached to the tent.
-A sewn-in groundsheet is not essential, but saves time when pitching.
+A sewn-in groundsheet is not essential but saves time when pitching.

 5. How good is the stitching?